-Initiation: Take hold of the outer A-lines (outer A-riser) on one side and pull them down smoothly.
-The size of the ear depends on the depth to which the lines are pulled as well as the number of lines pulled down.
+Initiation: Grab the outer A-line on one side and pull it down smoothly.
+The wing tip will collapse to form a characteristic Big Ear.
+The size of the ear depends on the depth to which the lines are pulled.
 You can stop any turn tendency by applying the opposite brake and by weight shifting onto the inflated side of the canopy.

-Recovery: Under normal conditions the Avax XC5 will re-inflate spontaneously when the pulled lines are released.
+Recovery: Under normal conditions Xstyle will reinflate spontaneously when the pulled lines are released.
 Inflation time and loss of altitude can be reduced by suitable piloting.
 To stop any tendency to turn off course pull the brake on the inflated side (be careful not to overreact and stall the inflated side) and weight shift to that side.
-If the collapse remains then re-inflate the collapsed side by 'pumping' the brake on the collapsed side.
+If the collapse remains then reinflate the collapsed side by 'pumping' the brake on the collapsed side.